 Lifetime" standing alone without an explanation has no certain legal meaning.
 It is ambiguous.

-Ambiguities in a warranty are resolved by judges using the legal rule of Contra Proferentum which holds any ambiguous wording against the writer.
-This means that in court the consumer will get the longest "lifetime" that is reasonable under the circumstances.
-Probably not the "life of the universe," but something close.
+Ambiguities in a warranty are resolved by courts applying the ancient legal rule of Contra Proferentum, which holds any ambiguous wording against the writer.
+This means that the buyer will get the longest "lifetime" that is reasonable under the circumstances.

 Clueless "Voiding"

 Here is another ill-considered provision.
-This one is truly goofy:
+This one is truly goofy but common in warranties written by a layman trying to sound like a lawyer.

 "Improper maintenance and cleaning of fixtures with abrasive or corrosive chemical cleaners will void this warranty."